Google Ad Grant Management

 PN Digital are specialists in managing grant accounts and can ensure that we will be utilising the grant budget as best as possible.
 Furthermore, failure to adhere to any of the restrictions can result in your account being suspended, and ultimately being removed from the grant program.
 To ensure this does not happen, PN Digital will look after the compliance regulations.

-- Ad Grant Accounts must have specific geo-targeting settings to show ads in locations that are relevant.
+- Google Ad Grant accounts must have specific geo-targeting settings to show ads in locations that are relevant.

 a.
 At least 2 active ad groups per campaign each consisting of a set of closely related keywords and 2 active text ads.